jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-MongoDB/Getting-Started/Connect-Instance.md

 # Connection Instance

-For security reasons, the MongoDB currently only provides intranet connections and does not provide public network connections.
+For security reasons, the JCS for MongoDB currently only provides intranet connections and does not provide public network connections.

-If you need to directly connect to the MongoDB instance, you can use the virtual machine proxy forwarding method.
+If you need to directly connect to the JCS for MongoDB instance, you can use the Virtual Machines proxy forwarding method.
 For the operation mode, please refer to [Public Network Connection MongoDB Instance](../Best-Practices/Public-Network-Connect-to-MongoDB- Instance.md).

 ## Precondition
 - The MongoDB instance status is up and the billing status is normal.
-- The MongoDB instance is in the same VPC as the virtual machine used for connection, and the connection between them is not limited by ACL, security group or white list.
+- The MongoDB instance is in the same VPC as the Virtual Machines used for connection, and the connection between them is not limited by ACL, security group or white list.

 ## Operation Steps
 1. Get the connection information for the MongoDB instance.